raccocoon/Growise/README.md

 # 🌱 GrowBuddy
-### Smart Agricultural Advisory System for Malaysia
+### Smart Agricultural Advisory System for Sarawak

-> Helping Malaysian farmers make better decisions — from soil detection to AI-powered crop recommendations.
+> Helping Sarawakians farmers make better decisions — from soil detection to AI-powered crop recommendations.

 ---

 ## 📖 Project Overview

-GrowBuddy 2.0 is a smart agricultural advisory system built for Malaysian farmers — from smallholder growers in Sarawak to commercial plantation operators.
+GrowBuddy is a smart agricultural advisory system built for Malaysian farmers — from smallholder growers in Sarawak to commercial plantation operators.
 It combines **real-time weather data**, **automatic soil detection**, **interactive farm mapping**, and **AI-powered crop recommendations** to help farmers make better decisions throughout the growing cycle.

 ### The Problem It Solves
 - Farmers don't know which crop suits their specific land and current weather conditions